-Severance and Change of Control Agreements.
+Severance and Change in Control Agreements.
 Under the 2000 Stock Incentive Plan (the "2000 SIP") and the Amended and Restated Plan, the Board of Directors has discretion to accelerate equity-based vesting upon a "change in control."
-In addition, with respect to our Named Executive Officers, our outstanding option agreements, RSU agreements, and PBRSU agreements generally contain provisions causing the unvested portion of the awards to vest upon a termination of employment without cause (including, if applicable, a deemed termination for good reason) within a two year period after a change in control.
+In addition, with respect to our Named Executive Officers, our outstanding option agreements, RSU agreements, and PBRSU agreements generally contain provisions causing the unvested portion of the awards to vest upon a termination of employment without cause (including, if applicable, a deemed termination for good reason) within a two-year period after a change in control.
+In 2016, the acceleration provisions of the PBRSU award agreements were refined.
+Under the new provisions, if a change in control occurs prior to the end of the performance period for the award, the units that could vest will be based on the Company's progress toward attainment of the performance goals as of the closing of the transaction or event resulting in the change in control.
+If the Company thereafter terminates the employee without cause or the employee resigns for good reason, a number of units will vest in an amount determined by a fraction, the numerator of which is the number of days the employee was employed during the performance period and the denominator of which is the total number of days in the performance period.
+If a change in control occurs after the end of the performance period, the units earned but not vested at that time will vest.
 For a description of the severance and change in control provisions of the employment agreements for our Named Executive Officers, see "Compensation of Executive Officers - Employment, Severance, and Change in Control Agreements and Arrangements" and "Compensation of Executive Officers - Potential Payments Upon Termination of Employment or Change in Control" below in this proxy statement.